pingcap/docs-cn/explain-subqueries.md

 8 rows in set (0.00 sec)
 ```

-The result above shows that TiDB performs an index join operation that starts by reading the index on `t2.t1_id`.
-The values of `t1_id` are deduplicated inside TiKV first as a part of the `└─HashAgg_31` operator task, and then deduplicated again in TiDB as a part of the `├─HashAgg_38(Build)` operator task.
-The deduplication is performed by the aggregation function `firstrow(test.t2.t1_id)`.
-The result is then joined against the `t1` table's `PRIMARY KEY`.
+From the query results above, you can see that TiDB uses the index join operation `| IndexJoin_14` to join and transform the subquery.
+In the execution plan, the execution process is as follows:

+1. The index scanning operator `└─IndexFullScan_31` at the TiKV side reads the values of the `t2.t1_id` column.
+2. Some tasks of the `└─StreamAgg_39` operator deduplicate the values of `t1_id` in TiKV.
+3. Some tasks of the `├─StreamAgg_49(Build)` operator deduplicate the values of `t1_id` in TiDB.
+The deduplication is performed by the aggregate function `firstrow(test.t2.t1_id)`.
+4. The operation results are joined with the primary key of the `t1` table.
+The join condition is `eq(test.t1.id, test.t2.t1_id)`.

 ## Inner join (unique subquery)